NM711/NM711/README.md

 ## About Me

 Aspiring software developer with hands-on experience in automation, web/full-stack development, language design and implementation, emulator development, and procedural generation.
-Currently an Automation Software Developer Intern at ULimo, with a strong foundation in computer science and a passion for building efficient, creative solutions.
+With a strong foundation in computer science and a passion for building efficient, creative solutions.
 ---

 ## Skills